open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 * `BatchExportProcessorOptions`: Configuration options for the batch exporter.
-  Only used if ExportProcessorType is set to Batch. **Note**: This option is only applicable in case of trace exporter.
+  Only used if ExportProcessorType is set to Batch. **Note**: This option is only applicable to trace exporter.

 * `Protocol`: OTLP transport protocol.
 Supported values:
   `OtlpExportProtocol.Grpc` and `OtlpExportProtocol.HttpProtobuf`.